Scam Alert! In A Hyperactive Hurricane Season, The Worst May Not Be Over

 A second, related scam: repair contractors seeking an "assignment of benefits."
 This document often cuts you out of the adjustment process, and allows the repair company to charge whatever it wants, submitting it right to the insurance company, without any knowledge by the homeowner.
 In the long term it raises insurance for everyone, notes Giulianti.

-"Be extremely cautious before providing anyone with any personal information and immediately report suspected fraudulent activity related to recovery, cleanup, and false insurance claims," says George Sopko, a spokesman for Assurant, the country’s second largest provider of flood insurance.
+"Be extremely cautious before providing anyone with any personal information and immediately report suspected fraudulent activity related to recovery, cleanup, and false insurance claims," says Stephen Johnson, senior vice president of property and casualty claims for Assurant, the country’s second-largest provider of flood insurance.

 Fake charity scams "Beware of fake charity websites set up to take advantage of those looking to donate for a recent disaster," warns Michael Lai, CEO of Sitejabber.com, a ratings site.
 After every major disaster, fake websites spring up that take advantage of people who want to help, he says.
 "For example, after the Haiti earthquake, there were fake Haiti earthquake relief sites.
 It was simply astounding."